EGI-Federation/documentation/content/operations/GOCDB/_index.md

 {{% /pageinfo %}}

-Grid Configuration Database (GOCDB) contains general information about the sites participating to the production Grid.
+Grid Configuration Database (GOCDB) contains general information about the sites participating to the production infrastructure.
 Accessed by all the project actors (end-users, site managers, NGI mangers, support teams, VO managers), by other tools and by third party middleware in order to get Grid topology.
 The portal has a single central installation but interested NGIs can download and install